-Preheat the oven to 400 degrees Fahrenheit.
-Roast the turkey, breast up, in the 400 degree oven for 30 minutes.
-Reduce the temperature to 325 degrees.
-Cover the turkey breast with a triangle of aluminum foil to prevent it from over-browning.
-Cook the turkey in the 325 degree oven until a meat thermometer inserted halfway into the thickest part of the thigh registers 165 degrees Fahrenheit.
+Preheat the oven to 400°F. Roast the turkey, breast up for 30 minutes.
+Reduce the temperature to 325°F. Cover the turkey breast with a triangle of aluminum foil to prevent it from over-browning and roast until a meat thermometer inserted halfway into the thickest part of the thigh registers 165°F, about 2 1/2 hours.
 Remove the turkey, transfer to a platter, and tent with aluminum foil.
 Allow to rest for at least 30 minutes before carving and serving.

 I'm a public health professional in the nation's capital, and an enthusiastic home cook and writer in my rural Virginia kitchen.
 I love simple, market- and garden-driven food and entertaining that's accessible and low-fuss.